 In Indiana, Gramma would finally begin to see some of her vegetables peek out of the spring ground.
 The seed catalog would be put away in Uncle Jacob's stack of magazines on the over-loaded desk in the entry hall.
 Tucker rarely got into Uncle Jacob's things.
 His uncle was like an awakened bear when his things were moved.

-On a piece of paper, draw various vegetables you would plant in your garden.
-Google the major vitamins in each and add that to the picture - rows of tomatoes, corn stalks, and cabbage.
+Draw various vegetables you would plant in your garden on paper.
+Google the major vitamins in each one and add that to the picture - rows of tomatoes, corn stalks, and cabbage.

 Copyright 2021 Doris Gaines Rapp